vanadium/website/content/testing.md

 Development also requires Node.js.
 Install it as follows:
 ```
-# Adds node to $JIRI_ROOT/environment/cout/node/bin.
-The Makefile adds this to
+# Install the Node.js profile.
+The Makefile adds the nodejs binary to $PATH
-# $PATH automatically.
+# automatically.
 jiri profile install v23:nodejs
 ```